-Of the 7,454 public projects bid, 1,913 were classified as General Building, 1,993 were Specialty Trades, 3,248 were Heavy/Highway and 938 were Sewer & Water projects.
+Of the 7,291 public project bids, 2,064 were classified as General Building, 1,894 were Specialty Trades, 3,043 were Heavy/Highway and 899 were Sewer & Water projects.
+Projects had near even distribution among the four categories with the exception of Sewer & Water projects which was less than half of what the other categories recorded.
 There is some overlap in the numbers since projects can fall into more than one classification.
 General Building projects are all general construction projects regardless of size.
 Specialty Trades are projects with three or less trades involved where subcontractors can bid as a “prime contractor”.
 Heavy & Highway projects include projects involving road paving, tennis courts, athletic fields, drainage, dredging, demolition, traffic signals, site improvements and bridges.
 Sewer & Water are projects involving pump stations, water treatment facilities, force mains, septic work, inspection services, drainage, etc.

-On the public side, Engineering projects led the way, accounting for 47 percent of all public sector bids.
-Governmental projects were next at 17 percent followed by Educational at 13 percent and General/Civil Joint Projects at 10 percent.
+Engineering projects made up 45 percent of all public sector bids during July, August and September.
+Engineering projects include heavy and highway projects like roads, bridges and site work as well as sewer and water projects.
+Governmental projects were second at 18 percent.
+This was followed by Educational at 13 percent and General/Civil Joint Projects at 10 percent.

 All of the information in this report was provided using Construction Data’s Commercial Construction Market Intelligence (CCMI).